 Sexual assault is a general term for any non-consensual touching or sexual activity.
 Sexual assault is violence that can take many forms – including rape, non-consensual sexual activity and sexual harassment.
 The federal government and each state have their own legal definitions of sexual assault.

-Consent is the expression of a mutual desire between parties to participate in a sexual activity.
+Consent is the explicit expression of mutual desire and permission between parties to participate in a sexual activity.
 Definitions of consent also vary according to campus, state, and localities.
 Sexual activity without consent is sexual violence.
 Consent isn’t always spoken, but the absence of a “no” is not a “yes!”
 Minors, people who are mentally incapacitated or unconscious, and people under the influence of drugs or alcohol are unable to give consent.

 Intimate Partner Violence

-- Physical Violence: When a person hurts or tries to hurt a partner with physical force.
+• Physical Violence: When a person hurts or tries to hurt a partner with physical force.

-- Sexual Violence: Forcing a partner to take part in a sex act when the partner does not consent.
+• Sexual Violence: Forcing a partner to take part in a sex act when the partner does not consent.

-- Stalking: Repeated, unwanted attention and contact that causes fear or concern for someone’s safety.
+• Stalking: Repeated, unwanted attention and contact that causes fear or concern for someone’s safety.

-- Psychological Aggression: The use of verbal and non-verbal communication with intent to emotionally or mentally harm or exert control over another person.
+• Psychological Aggression: The use of verbal and non-verbal communication with intent to emotionally or mentally harm or exert control over another person

 Any situation in which you are forced to participate in a degrading sexual activity is sexual abuse.
 Forced sex, even with a partner with whom you have had consensual sex, is an act of violence, and people with abusive partners are at a higher risk of being seriously injured or killed.